-From helpful online resources like videos, books and games to interactive video lessons, technology has made it easier – and faster – to learn basic math online free.
+From helpful online resources like videos, books, and games to interactive video lessons, technology has made it easier – and faster – to learn basic math online free.
 Whether it’s to learn elementary math online or something more advanced, tutoring sessions can really help you learn math faster.

 Online tutoring has grown dramatically in popularity in recent years, a trend likely due to the intensified competition for university placement faced by today’s students.
-The result is increased pressure to perform well in STEM subjects, and many parents seek math tutors online as a convenient, affordable alternative to tutoring centre programs.
+The result is increased pressure to perform well in STEM subjects, and many parents seek math tutors online as a convenient, affordable alternative to tutoring center programs.

-There are thousands of places to learn math online, but look for sites that offer a range of options, like free or cheap trials to help you find a tutor you like working with and instant tutoring for those last minute cramming sessions.
+There are thousands of places to learn math online but look for sites that offer a range of options, like free or cheap trials to help you find a tutor you like working with and instant tutoring for those last-minute cramming sessions.
 Sites like Eurekly offer math tutoring from elementary to college level, and most tutors offer free trial lessons so you can find the right tutor for your learning style, goals and personality.